-Our private GP's at LDC are all fully-qualified and experienced in all aspects of medicine, including gynaecology.
+Our private GPs at LDC are all fully-qualified and experienced in all aspects of medicine, including gynaecology.
 Should you have any such gynaecological concerns, our GP's are able to manage many basic gynaecological conditions, and are trained in recognising any red flags for more serious conditions.
 Whatever your concern, our doctors can provide advice and reassurance, arrange any further investigations, and refer to/ liaise with a specialist, if necessary.

-Today we focus on Ovarian Cancer, a disease which is newly diagnosed in over 7,000 women each year in the UK, with 21% of these cases thought to be preventable.
+Let's focus on Ovarian Cancer, a disease which is newly diagnosed in over 7,000 women each year in the UK, with 21% of these cases thought to be preventable.
 Starting from the basics, we walk you through the disease and what you should know:

 What Are The Ovaries?

 The ovaries are a pair of female reproductive organs.
 They contain and release an egg each month, in a process known as ovulation.
 Ovulation is a monthly process, and in many cases, the egg that is released is fertilised by the male sperm, resulting in a pregnancy.